Institute of Banking Personnel Selection conducts recruitment for the public sector banks and regional rural banks in India.

 The marks calculation for IBPS clerk and RRB assistant is calculated using the IBPS equipercentile method.

-The method normalises the marks across all shifts of the main exam to neutralise the effects of differing level of difficulty between every shift.
+The method normalizes the marks across all shifts of the main exam to neutralize the effects of differing levels of difficulty between every shift.

 Marks Calculation for IBPS PO, SO and RRB Officers